Agios Pavlos Beach: A Secluded Cretan Coastal Paradise Beach

 What are nearby attractions in Agios Pavlos Beach?

-Listed below are the best attractions near Agios Pavlos Beach:
+Find below a list with the attractions near Agios Pavlos Beach:

 - Plakias: Plakias is a charming fishing village located on the south coast of Crete, Greece.
 It has been a seafaring destination for millions of years and was established as a settlement for fishermen in 1961.
 Plakias is known for its tranquil and serene atmosphere, making it an ideal destination for a relaxing holiday.
 The village offers a range of amenities, including shops, supermarkets, car rental services and tour agencies.